Blinorot/ASR/README.md

     -   `datasets`: code for downloading and structuring datasets.
 Includes code for Custom (Dir) Audio Dataset, LibriSpeech, LJSpeech and RU Common Voice 11.0 in the corresponding `name_dataset.py` file.

+    -   `lm`: contains script for downloading KenLM model for LibriSpeech Corpus.

     -   `logger`: code for different loggers (including W&B) and some utils for visualization.

     -   `loss`: includes wrapper over PyTorch CTC Loss.

     -   `metric`: includes CER\WER metric classes for Argmax and Beam Search (with optional LM)predictions and metrics calculation.

-    -   `model`: code for simple baseline MLP, Normalized-LSTM and DeepSpeechV2-like models (original with normalized gru, residual connections version) architectures.
+    -   `model`: code for simple baseline MLP, Normalized-BiLSTM and DeepSpeechV2-like models (original with normalized gru, residual connections version) architectures.

     -   `tests`: unit-tests that check basic functionality.